 Tailored virtual environments work synergistically with psychedelic-assisted therapy to accelerate the therapeutic process with a personalised approach (Carhart-Harris & Moroz, 2018).
 Psychedelic VR is expected to significantly improve treatment outcomes for all patients and may be of particular use for at-risk or treatment-resistant patients.
 This pioneering work will be a unique asset to the psychedelic science landscape in Australia, and globally.

 PRISM is supporting the development of an experience that aims to enhance mindfulness and provide a scaffold for preparation and integration of psychedelic experience through immersive interactive guided audio and imagery in VR.

 PRISM’s Psychedelic Research Network was established to foster collaboration and connections with academic partners throughout Australia and internationally.
 Our research network provides support to scientists and organisations in the psychedelic research field to coordinate and develop key study proposals, collaborations, funding opportunities, and peer-to-peer education.
 This vision is supported by PRISM's established working collaborations with leading international advocacy organisations and research teams.

 PRISM’s research network brings academics, clinicians, and students together to foster a network of engaged changemakers.

 If you are currently researching or planning to engage in psychedelic research, please reach out to join the network.

-Current and future Australian research in this space will offer a crucial pathway for the provision of psychedelic-assisted therapy and to develop our understanding of consciousness itself.
-Notably, none of the current research into psychedelic-assisted treatments for mental illness in Australia is receiving government funding.
-With your support, our research paves the way for establishing evidence-informed psychedelic-assisted treatments
+Current and future Australian research in this space will offer a crucial pathway for the provision of psychedelic-assisted therapy to enhance wellbeing and to develop our understanding of consciousness itself.
+With your support, our research paves the way for establishing evidence-informed psychedelic-assisted treatments.